 You only ever play 1 style on the guitar

 You know who you are.
-Every other style just can’t compete with the style you love and you play and that’s the end of the story.
-Trust me when I say if you broaden your horizon there are millions of things you would never have even thought of that you may love to play.
-A specific technique, a lick, a riff, anything.
+Every other style can’t compete with the style you love, and you play, and that’s the end of the story.
+Trust me when I say if you broaden your horizon, there are millions of things you would never have even thought of that you may love to play: a specific technique, a lick, a riff, anything.
 Then you can always incorporate it into your playing to find your own guitar voice.

 You never learn anything new on the guitar

-You think this was covered by only playing 5 songs but some guitarists only ever know 5 songs and then a couple of other things that they constantly play.
-Not to mention techniques, genres, licks, riffs, which we will mention because guitar players just always seem to forget these things.
+You think this was covered by only playing 5 songs, but some guitarists only ever know 5 songs and then a couple of other things they constantly play.
+Not to mention techniques, genres, licks, riffs, which we will mention because guitar players always seem to forget these things.
 They are all different and need to be noted.
 Play something new!

 You play the same old techniques on the guitar

-“I got to get my vibrato and bending just right so I’ve been practicing it for 10 years”.
+“I got to get my vibrato and bending just right, so I’ve been practicing it for 10 years”.
 That’s what you’ll hear or something along those lines.
 Or they say they don’t like the techniques of legato or hybrid picking or others.
-If you want to improve you have to learn or at least try to learn all the techniques.
-You get a different feel and understanding for the guitar and your favorite techniques actually improve by practicing newer more difficult techniques as well.
+If you want to improve, you have to learn or at least try to learn all the techniques.
+You get a different feel and understanding of the guitar, and your favorite techniques actually improve by practicing newer, more difficult techniques.

 You think that other techniques are to difficult on the guitar

-If you pigeon hole yourself and think you can only play a certain way and certain techniques then you are already a goner.
-Some techniques are difficult to learn but they can be and are learned by players every day.
+If you pigeonhole yourself and think you can only play a certain way and certain techniques, you are already a goner.
+Some techniques are difficult to learn, but they can be and are learned by players every day.
 It just takes a little time, patience, and dedication.
 Nothing like throwing in a sweep arpeggio when you’ve just run a country lick.
 It works.

 You give up too easily on the guitar

 Nothing in life that is awesome, great, cool, and amazing comes free or cheap.
-Time is the currency that you have to give up if you want to play the guitar like a pro.
-Don’t give up just stick with it and you’ll see a difference I promise you.
+Time is the currency you have to give up if you want to play the guitar like a pro.
+Don’t give up.
+Just stick with it, and you’ll see a difference, I promise you.
 Don’t get demotivated and give up.
 Keep your chin up and practice that part you can’t play again for the 1000th time.

 You don’t take guitar lessons

-You don’t know it all even if you’ve watched 1000 instructional videos and you’ve been playing for 30 years.
+You don’t know it all, even if you’ve watched 1000 instructional videos and you’ve been playing for 30 years.
 A guitar teacher could open up new avenues and turn you onto things you never knew before.
 Steve Vai took lessons from Satriani.
-Even Mark Tremonti after he found success as a guitar player took lessons to work on certain things.
+After he found success as a guitar player, Mark Tremonti took lessons to work on certain things.
 Other guitarists went to college and studied guitar.
 You have to take lessons if you want to improve.